Longview, Washington: Television

+Infrastructure

 Transportation

 Longview is on the I-5 Corridor and is served by State Route 4 and State Route 432, which connect it to nearby Kelso and Wahkiakum County.
 State Route 433 connects Longview to Rainier, OR over the Lewis and Clark Bridge.

 The city is also served by RiverCities Transit, a local bus system that travels between Kelso and Longview.
 The nearest train and intercity bus station is the Kelso Multimodal Transportation Center, which is served by Amtrak's Cascades and Coast Starlight passenger trains.

 Marine transportation

 The Port of Longview, established in 1921, has eight marine terminals handling a wide range of cargo from windmills, pencil pitch, calcined coke, pulp bales, lumber, grain, logs and steel.
 The Port is 66 mi from the Pacific Ocean.

 Nutty Narrows Bridge

 Longview is home to the Nutty Narrows Bridge built in 1963 by Amos Peters.
 For many years, it was the only bridge in the world designed and built strictly for squirrels.
 The bridge was built in 1963 and its purpose was to avoid squirrel casualties on the busy streets beneath.

 Longview began a new annual festival, known as Squirrel Fest, in 2011.
 As part of the festival, a new squirrel bridge has been unveiled each year, and as of 2023, there are now seven squirrel bridges in the city.
 However, as of late they have stopped unveiling new squirrel bridges.